NachtRaveVL/BY8X01-16P-Arduino/README.md

 This library allows communication with boards running a BY8001-16P or BY8301-16P audio module.
 It supports the full feature set of the BY8X01-16P chipset such as queued combination playback, indexed folder/file playback, loop playback mode, equalizer profile, spot insertion play, etc.

-Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might want to ensure `HAVE_HWSERIAL1` (or similar) is properly defined for any architecture used.
+Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
+Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

-Dependencies include Scheduler if on a ARM/ARMD architecture (e.g. Due/Zero/etc.), but usage can be disabled via library setup header defines or custom build flags.
+Dependencies include: CoopTask (alternate to Scheduler, disableable), and Scheduler (SAM/SAMD only, disableable).

 The datasheet for the IC is available at <https://forum.arduino.cc/index.php?action=dlattach;topic=306442.0;attach=129563>.